LucaVmu/LucaVmu/README.md

 - C
 - The Webstack

-and I'm learing Objective-C and Swift.
+and learing Objective-C and Swift.

 <!-- Why are you looking here? 👁️ 👁️ -->